pywbem/pywbemtools/README.rst

      - ``wget`` - Download tool.
 Can be installed using the OS-level package manager for the platform.

 Installation:

-* When using Python 2, install OS-level packages needed by the pywbem package:
+* When using a pywbem version before 1.0.0 on Python 2, install OS-level packages needed by the pywbem package:

   - On native Windows: